 Who is a Candidate for a Vi Peel?

-Vi peels are unique because they are safe to preformed on all skin types, including Caucasian, African Americans, Asians, and Indian.
+Vi peels are unique because they are safe to preformed on all skin types, including Caucasian, African Americans, Asians, and Indians.
 A Vi peel is a great option for patients seeking to improve the tone, texture, and quality of their skin.

 Does a Vi Peel Hurt or Burn?